Do the Math for Improved Equine Nutrition

 What about percentages?

 The concentration of many nutrients can be presented as a percentage instead of ppm.
-Protein, fat, carbohydrates, and major minerals are measured as grams, rather than mg.
+Crude protein, ESC (simple sugars) and major minerals (such as calcium and phosphorus) are typically measured as grams.

 Let's say you would like to know the number of grams of protein in 20 lbs of your horse's hay.
-It contains 8% crude protein.
+Your analysis says that it contains 8% crude protein...

 Formulas to remember when working with percentages:

-- Calculate to find grams: grams X percentage (move left two decimals) = grams
+2. Calculate to find grams: Grams X Percentage (move left two decimals)

 For Permission to Reprint